Contact

 A common treatment method for all types of diabetes is keeping a healthy lifestyle with nourishing habits such as proper nutrition and physical activity, as well as monitoring blood glucose levels regularly.

-For type 1 and type 2 diabetes, it is important to follow the right treatment measures as it is more severe and requires consistent management:
+For type 1 and type 2 diabetes, it is important to follow the right treatment measures requires consistent management:

-Medications can facilitate some of the severe side effects or be used as a treatment method when combined with other health conditions, such as cardiovascular disease.
+Medications can facilitate some of the severe consequential effects or be used as a treatment method when combined with other health conditions, such as cardiovascular disease.

 Diabetes is usually diagnosed through various tests that take a sample of your blood or saliva.

-The A1C test measures your blood glucose levels over the span of two to three months.
+The HbA1c (a long-term parameter of the glucose-levels in blood) test measures your blood glucose levels over the span of two to three months.
 The results come in a percentage and the higher the number, the higher the level of blood glucose.
 Fasting is not required for this test.

-Results for gestational diabetes can differ.
-Ask your health care provider what your results mean.
+Results for gestational diabetes can vary.
+Ask your healthcare provider what your results mean.
+American Diabetes Association

-Results for gestational diabetes can differ.
-Ask your health care provider what your results mean.
+Results for gestational diabetes can vary.
+Ask your healthcare provider what your results mean.
+American Diabetes Association

-Results for gestational diabetes can differ.
-Ask your health care provider what your results mean.
+Results for gestational diabetes can vary.
+Ask your healthcare provider what your results mean.
+American Diabetes Association

 The glucose tolerance test measures blood glucose levels before and after consuming a liquid with glucose.
 After fasting for 8 hours, your blood will be tested and then tested again 2 hours after you consume the glucose-contained liquid.
 A result of 200 mg/dL and above indicate diabetes.
 This testing method is often used for identifying gestational diabetes during pregnancy.

-Results for gestational diabetes can differ.
-Ask your health care provider what your results mean.
+Results for gestational diabetes can vary.
+Ask your healthcare provider what your results mean.
+American Diabetes Association

 Through genetic testing, a sample of your saliva or blood will be taken to identify a mutation in the gene that causes monogenic diabetes, which develops in the early stages of childhood.